swaminathanj/fsd/main.md

 ## A Blogging site in Django

-Follow any one of the below and build a blogging website in Django
+Follow any one of the below and build a blogging website in Django.
+Customize the website by your own ideas.

 1. https://djangocentral.com/building-a-blog-application-with-django/
 2. https://data-flair.training/blogs/django-blog-application-project/